 The second track is a full-time master's/certification program which incorporates evening courses and daytime apprenticeship and internships in the schools.
 This curriculum can be completed in four semesters of work, which includes two full semesters of internship/student teaching experience in the schools.
 Graduates of this track earn an M.A.T. and clear-renewable teaching certification (T-5) in four semesters of coursework.

-To be considered for admission, applicants must complete both the ACT Program admission requirements and the requirements for College of Education's Teacher Education.
+To be considered for admission, applicants must complete both the MAT Program admission requirements and the requirements for College of Education's Teacher Education.